selcuksarikoz/selcuksarikoz/README.md

-# Selcuk Sarikoz

-## Fullstack Developer

-Experienced in building web, mobile and desktop applications from scratch, with 3+ years of leadership managing frontend teams and mentoring junior developers. [cite: 1] Strong expertise in frontend and mobile development, combined with end-to-end backend proficiency to deliver scalable, high-performance solutions. [cite: 2] Skilled in database architecture, API design, and system optimization. [cite: 3] Passionate about clean code, agile methodologies, and modern tech stacks, with a focus on end-to-end project ownership. [cite: 4] Keenly interested in AI/ML innovations, staying updated with the latest advancements. [cite: 5]
+Experienced in building web, mobile and desktop applications from scratch, with 3+ years of leadership managing frontend teams and mentoring junior developers.
+Strong expertise in frontend and mobile development, combined with end-to-end backend proficiency to deliver scalable, high-performance solutions.
+Skilled in database architecture, API design, and system optimization.
+Passionate about clean code, agile methodologies, and modern tech stacks, with a focus on end-to-end project ownership.
+Keenly interested in AI/ML innovations, staying updated with the latest advancements.

 ### Featured Projects